ignasgr/sudoku-image-solver/README.md

 # Sudoku Image Solver
 This project is about solving a sudoku puzzle contained in an image.
-The puzzle is identifed using fairly simple image processing techniques and heuristic rules, starting values are transcribed using a CNN, and solved with linear programming.
+The puzzle is identifed using fairly simple image processing techniques and heuristic rules, a CNN is used to identify the digits contained within the cells, and a linear programming approach is taken to solve the puzzle.

 <br/>
 <p align="middle">